menu

 Lettered Streets is an urban neighborhood (based on population density) located in Bellingham, Washington.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Lettered Streets real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Lettered Streets neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics